 ORCID is a not-for-profit organisation, supported by research funders, universities and publishers across the world.
-There are currently over 4.2 million ORCID iDs.
-Many publishers and research funders now require an ORCID iD as part of their submission and application processes.
-HEFCE have "strongly encouraged" researchers to register for an ORCID iD in preparation for REF 2021 and have given notice that ORCID iDs will be a requirement in future exercises.
+There are currently over 12 million ORCID iDs.
+Many publishers and research funders now require an ORCID iD as part of their submission and application processes and it is likely to be a future REF requirement.

 As well as providing your unique 16 digit identifier, ORCID also has a profile feature.
 You can populate information about your research activities and create an online CV that stays with you for your entire career.
 You can also link your ORCID iD up with services like CrossRef, Scopus, DataCite and many more so that information about your publications can be automatically added to your profile.

 Once you have created and connected your ORCID we recommend you take some time to build your ORCID profile.
 We have created a short guide to getting started and more detailed instructions are available on the ORCID website.
-If you need support or would like to know more about how to make the most of ORCID, please contact firstname.lastname@example.org.
+We run regular ORCID training sessions or you can contact firstname.lastname@example.org for support.

 How USIR and ORCID integrate